iXplore STEM Summer Program

 Participants explore UNE’s Motion Analysis Lab and use “Motion Capture Technology”, which records the movement of patients.
-Students apply math and physics concepts to evaluate patient rehabilitation or athletic performance (also used in film and video game animations).
+Students apply math and physics concepts to evaluate patient rehabilitation or athletic performance.
 Students use EMG or electromyography to evaluate and record the coordinated electrical activity within their own muscles.

-Genetic Engineering and Chromatography: summer program participants clone a fluorescent jelly fish gene, genetically engineer glowing bacteria, and purify the glowing protein.
-This process demonstrates the central dogma of biology (genes code for proteins) and the drug discovery process.
+Genetic Engineering: Summer program participants clone a fluorescent jelly fish gene, genetically engineer glowing bacteria, and purify the glowing protein using chromatography.
+This process demonstrates the central dogma of biology (genes code for proteins) and the drug discovery and production process.
 A college biochemistry lab at UNE provides the setting for bacterial cell culture and transformation, sterile technique, column chromatography, pipetting, and gel electrophoresis.

 Bioprocess Engineering (2013): summer program participants design and develop a photo-bioreactor to cultivate micro algae for bio-fuel production.
 Summer interns apply biology and physics principles and use engineering practices: engineering design process, problem solving, teamwork, and effective communication.

 Learn more: BusinessWeek

 Drosophila Pain Model: Genetically engineered Drosophila larvae (fruit flies) are used to study pain, or nociception, in response to neural stimuli.
 Photo credit: Genetically modified Drosophila larvae expressing red fluorescent protein (RFP) in nociceptor (pain) neurons (Taylor Follansbee).